The Kickstart of the UK housing market post lockdown

 Estate and lettings agents are back.

-Whilst re-opening of the market provides a silver lining to businesses, the housing sector is facing considerable changes to the way they operate and now having to deal with significant oversight to ensure the safety of all parties involved.
+Whilst the re-opening of the market provides a silver lining to businesses, the housing sector is facing considerable changes to the way they operate and now has to deal with significant oversight to ensure the safety of all parties involved.